Oddman43/ETL_BIR_Exams/docs/README.md

 ## What I Learned

-* Cuando escribes a una db añadir suficientes constraints, ya que si dos preguntas tienen el mismo enunciado puede causar problemas, asi que añadir mas constraints como año o tipo de examen.
+* **Database Constraints:** When designing a database, it's crucial to implement sufficient constraints.
+I encountered a bug due to duplicate question statements, which could have been prevented by adding more constraints, such as exam year and exam type when inserting rows, to ensure uniqueness.
+* **PDF Extraction and Text Data Handling:** This project provided valuable experience in extracting data from PDF files and working with text data, including cleaning and manipulation.
-* Use pandas and numpy to manipulate and clean data.
+* **Data Manipulation with Pandas and NumPy:** This project provided valuable experience in using pandas and NumPy to manipulate and clean data effectively
-* Implement validation steps in the pipeline.
+* **Pipeline Validation:** Implementing validation steps throughout the ETL pipeline is essential for maintaining data quality and identifying potential errors early in the process.
 ## Potential Improvments

-* A better heuristic or a new way to detect and fix truncated lines so there is no need for manual checking.
+* A better heuristic or a new way to detect and fix truncated lines avoiding so many manual checking.